 During her time at the RNCM, Sarah was selected for the BBC Philharmonic Professional Experience Scheme, as principle harpist in the resident orchestra at the Cantiere Internazionale D’Arte Montepulciano, and to perform at the Bridgewater Hall and Wigmore Hall.
 As a member of the dynamic RNCM Harp Ensemble, she has performed in a celebration of John Cage’s works at the Baltic Art Gallery, and music by Catherine Kontz at the Natural History Museum.
 In 2008 she was honoured to be one of the 60 harpists to play for HRH Prince Charles’ 60th birthday celebrations at the Royal Opera House.

 As a soloist, Sarah was winner of the Irish Harp (Open), and five times winner of the Pedal Harp Class at Harrogate Competitive Festival of Music, Speech and Drama.
 While studying at the RNCM she won the Salon Prize, and was soloist in Mozart's Concerto for Flute, Harp and Orchestra with Richmondshire Orchestra.
-She was privileged to play the Mozart again with Cleveland Chamber Orchestra, with Ian Denley on flute in 2017, has given solo recitals for the Lupus UK Annual Conference 2013, Long Newton Music, with The White Rose Singers, Swale Singers (Swaledale Festival 2018), and Classical Café (Middlesbrough Town Hall).
+She was privileged to play the Mozart again with Cleveland Chamber Orchestra, with Ian Denley on flute in 2017, has given solo recitals for the Pen and Pallete Club (Newcastle), Lupus UK Annual Conference 2013, Long Newton Music, with The White Rose Singers, Swale Singers (Swaledale Festival 2018), Classical Café (Middlesbrough Town Hall), and put on a free bandstand concert for Make Music Day 2021 at Saltburn Bandstand.
 She regularly works with local cellist Jeremy Harbottle, and they have given recitals for Long Newton Music, Classical Café, Classical Cleveland and with the Angrove Singers, whom Jeremy also conducts.
 She teaches the harp privately, and at Yarm School and Queen Mary's School.